 How to overcome your fear of snow

-Overcoming a fear of snow can be a daunting task, especially if it’s been a part of your life for many years.
+Overcoming a fear of snow can be daunting, especially if it’s been a part of your life for many years.
 However, staying calm and taking small steps are key to success.
-Start by increasing familiarity with snow by examining pictures or videos from the comfort of your home.
+Start by becoming more familiar with snow by examining pictures or videos from the comfort of your home.

-Then, when you’re ready, choose short, manageable tasks in the snow like building a snowman or going for a short walk outside.
-With each successful experience, the level of anxiety should lessen, allowing you to eventually find yourself building snowmen with your kids or even taking up skiing or snowboarding!
+Then, when you’re ready, choose short, manageable tasks in the snow, like building a snowman or going for a short walk outside.
+With each successful experience, your anxiety should lessen, allowing you to eventually build snowmen with your kids or even take up skiing or snowboarding!

 Tips for enjoying winter activities despite your fear